klenin/cats-main/CodingStyle.md

 * Templates SHOULD try to avoid extra whitespace in HTML by using `[%- -%]` and `[%~ ~%]` constructs.
 * Templates MUST use loop variable in `FOREACH` loops.

+## HTML
+* Html SHOULD be valid HTML5 (currently except for 'obsolete attribute' errors).
+* Attributes SHOULD be quoted.
+* Void elements MUST be closed XML-style (`<br/>`).
+* Non-void elements MUST have explicit closing tag (`<td></td>`).
+* Forms MUST be submitted with `button`, NOT `input`.
+* Elements SHOULD be styled with CSS, embedded `style` tags MAY be used for local styles.
+* Checkboxes and submit buttons MUST have `value="1"`.

 ## Compatibility
 * Code from `cats-main` and `cats-problem` repositories MUST be compatible with Perl v5.10.
 * Code from `cats-judge` repository MUST be compatible with Perl v5.14.
 * Contributions SHOULD NOT add dependency on new non-standard modules without prior discussion.

+## Git commits
+* Each commit MUST result in working code (and pass tests, where applicable).
+Temporary breakage in PRs is not allowed, use feature checks when needed.
+* Commit message SHOULD start from affected subsystem name, followed by a colon, a space and a subject text.
+* Subsystem name MAY be a module name, page name, directory name or several names separated by comma plus space.
+* Commit message subject SHOULD be a single English statement.
+* Single-statement commit message MUST NOT end with a period.
+* Commit message MUST NOT be longer than 80 characters.